gdiaz384/py3bt_tracker/README.md

 2. point your torrents to http://192.168.1.50:6969/announce where 192.168.1.50 gets substituted for your IP obtained from ipconfig (for lans)
 3. Note: If the firewall annoyance pops up, add as an exception.

-## Important Release Notes:
+## Release Notes Summary:

-- Runs on port 6969, with a requested check-in interval of 4 minutes by default (change via command line)
+- By default, runs on port 6969, with a check-in interval of 4 minutes
 - Currently no scrape/statistics/private/logging/obfuscation features
-- Intended use case is in a LAN enviornment, will also work on the internet, but not currently optimized for it.
+- Intended use case is for LANs.
+Will also work on the internet, but not currently optimized for it.
-- I'll do a version 2.0.0 for optimized use on the internetwork system, with UDP support and obfuscation if there's any interest in doing so.
-That's the natural extension to this project after all.
+- If there's any interest in doing so, I'll do a version 2.0.0 for optimized use on the internetwork system, with UDP/obfuscation support, since that's the natural extension to this project.
 Just message me over git.

 ## Advanced Usage Guide:
 ```